Kristofp/Plonkke/industry_environment/o.md

 Carpe Diem is a subsidary of Red Bull GmbH & Co KG.
 It produces Kombucha for a wider public but the Kombucha contains no living ferments or probiotics.

-###Product - Price - Promotion & Place Analysis of competiting products
+###Product - Price - Promotion & Place Analysis of competing products

 #### Carpe Diem GmbH & Co KG